gaborbernat/algo-notes/problem_solutions/common_ancester_of_two_nodes_in_tree.md

 1. the node A is in the left sub tree of this node
 2. the node B is in the right sub tree of this node

-Note, both A and B might be the common ancester too.
+Note, both A and B might be the common ancestor too.
 So a simple program to solve the problem might be:

 ```java